-Between 2013-2017, U.S. fire departments responded to an average 160 home fires that started with Christmas trees per year.
-These fires caused an average of three deaths, 15 injuries, and $10 million in direct property damage annually.
+Between 2014-2018, U.S. fire departments responded to an average 160 home fires that started with Christmas trees per year.
+These fires caused an average of two deaths, 14 injuries, and $10 million in direct property damage annually.

-- Electrical distribution or lighting equipment was involved in 44% of home Christmas tree fires.
+- Electrical distribution or lighting equipment was involved in almost half (45%) of home Christmas tree fires.

-- In one-quarter (25%) of the Christmas tree fires, some type of heat source, such as a candle or equipment, was too close to the tree.
+- More than one-fifth (22%) of the Christmas tree fires, some type of heat source, such as a candle or equipment, was too close to the tree.

-- One-fifth (21%) of Christmas tree fires were intentional.
+- Fifteen percent of Christmas tree fires were intentional.

 - Roughly three-quarters of Christmas tree fires occurred in December or January.

-- Two of every five (39%) home Christmas tree fires started in the living room.
+- More than two of every five (42%) home Christmas tree fires started in the living room.

 A live Christmas tree burn conducted by the U.S. Consumer Product Safety Commission (CPSC) shows just how quickly a dried out Christmas tree fire burns, with flashover occurring in less than one minute, as compared to a well-watered tree, which burns at a much slower rate.

-U.S. fire departments responded to an estimated average of 780 home structure fires per year that began with decorations, excluding Christmas trees, in 2013-2017.
-These fires caused an annual average of three civilian fire deaths, 34 civilian fire injuries and $12 million in direct property damage.
+U.S. fire departments responded to an estimated average of 770 home structure fires per year that began with decorations, excluding Christmas trees, in 2014-2018.
+These fires caused an annual average of two civilian fire deaths, 30 civilian fire injuries and $11 million in direct property damage.

-- Nine percent of decoration fires were intentional.
+- Eight percent of decoration fires were intentional.

 - The decoration was too close to a heat source such as a candle or equipment in more than two of every five (44%) fires.